MatthewAThomas/Microcoded-CPU-Simulator/README.md

     CafeD00d # the line immediately above has a couple of spaces but is otherwise blank 123 4 5678

+The text section should be written first, followed by the data section.
 The size of the "physical" memory is defined by the macro MEM_SIZE in mem.c.
 It is assumed that programs will be running bare-metal, so the entire program must be loaded into physical memory: addresses 0 through MEM_SIZE - 1.
 Currently, memory is 1024 bytes.